ZacSweers/auto-service-ksp/README.md

 ## Caveats

-The AutoService annotation processor will merge existing service files, but this is not currently implemented in this KSP implementation yet.
+While the AutoService _annotation processor_ will merge existing service files, but this is not currently implemented in this KSP implementation yet.

 ## Advanced